grobz/storeapi/README.md

 Small Flask API for educational purposes

 ## Description

-storeapi it's a small api flask
+A key-value store API server written in Python, with a MongoDB backend.

-## Environment Variables
+## Configuration

-This api server it's configured trough environment variables
+The API server is configured through environment variables:

 | Environment Variable | Value               | Default Value             |
 |----------------------|---------------------|---------------------------|